 STORIES

-1. What Does Automatic Watch Mean?
+1. What Is An Automatic Watch?

-1. What Does Automatic Watch Mean?
+1. What Is An Automatic Watch?

 Automatic watches are powered with daily wear to tell time without a battery.